 The Oxford Comma is either in, or out, depending on your faith in style guides

-So, what is this Oxford style comma thing, and what is all the fuss about?
+So, what is this Oxford style comma, and what is all the fuss about?

 It is called the Oxford comma because it was used by printers, readers, and editors at Oxford University Press, which is part of the University of Oxford.

-In brief, what is also called the Serial Comma or Harvard Comma, is a comma that is inserted before the last item in a list that is preceded by the word and, and sometimes the word or.
+In brief, what is also called the Serial Comma or Harvard Comma in American English, is a comma that is inserted before the last item in a list that is preceded by the word and, and sometimes the word or.

 The debate about whether to use this comma or not has raged for years but it got a lot of attention due to a court case in the US.

 The state law case revolved around one clause that defined when overtime pay was to be paid to truck drivers by Oakhurst Dairy.

 The canning, processing, preserving, freezing, drying, marketing, storing, packing for shipment or distribution of: